espenfl/t4me/README.rst

 Author
 ******

-Espen Flage-Larsen with finances from the Norwegian Research Council, Thelma project (228854).
+Espen Flage-Larsen with funding from the Norwegian Research Council, Thelma project (228854).

 License